nimbux911/terraform-aws-gitlab/README.md

    - Docker, docker-compose and certbot are installed during the deployment.
    - Certbot uses the dns-route53 plugin to create the certificate for the required domain.
    - Gitlab is running on a single EC2 instance on AWS.
+   - By default EC2 instances have port 22 taken for SSH access.
+So **port 2222** is used instead for git access.
+You can see this configured in [docker-compose.tpl](./resources/templates/docker-compose.yml.tpl)
+   - **Port 443** is used for web access
    - Automated backups using AWS Backup
    - Automated restore from snapshot
    - Automated certificate renewal through certbot